hayhay33/950/labs/lab-3_1.md

 To perform a calibration curve of the accelerometer, take note of the axes as labeled on the top of the sensor.
 Holding the sensor so that only one axis is experiencing acceleration due to gravity, record the output value as -1g (g being acceleration due to gravity).
 Then flip it over 180 degrees so that it is experience 1g, and record this value as your second point.
 Apply these calibration curves to the code from before in csv format.
 </div>

-Now that you have a completed circuit, take a picture of your setup and save this for your submission file. **(Remember, wires and rails should follow "common practice" mentioned earlier.)**

 ### 7. Adding the MicroSD Card Adapter Module

 Unlike the other sensors and modules we have used so far, the MicroSD module we are using uses the Arduino's digital pins.
 Luckily for us, there are libraries (that you should have installed when following the tutorial and initially setting up your Arduino IDE), that handle all the complicated digital interfacing for us.
 All we need to know is which pins to plug the adapter module into.